-What Is Short Term Rehab?
+What Is Short-Term Rehab?

-Patients receive the same attentiveness and care from staff as individuals in longer rehab time frames, with the same intent.
-Furthermore, short term rehab can function to support those who want to recover from drug or alcohol abuse without the pressure of a 60 or 90-day treatment plan.
+Patients receive the same attentiveness and care from staff as individuals in longer rehab time frames with the same intent.
+Furthermore, short-term rehab can function to support those who want to recover from drug or alcohol abuse without the pressure of a 60 or 90-day treatment plan.
 Lastly, patients have the support of those also battling addiction and are able to connect with a similar community, reducing feelings of isolation during the recovery process.

-Short Term Rehab Options
+Short-Term Rehab Options

-Short term rehab includes inpatient residential treatment, outpatient treatment, and partial hospitalization treatment.
+Short-term rehab includes inpatient residential treatment, outpatient treatment, and partial hospitalization treatment.
 All allow for hands-on healing and the distribution of medication and monitoring from staff members.
 Inpatient residential treatment requires an on-campus stay for recovery in a 30-day period.
 Individuals stay on campus 7 days a week, and receive an array of treatments, stemming from detox services, to 12-step groups.
-Partial hospitalization treatment allows for individuals to stay between 5 to 7 days and offers patients care for addiction.
+Partial hospitalization treatment allows for individuals to stay between 5 and 7 days and offers patients care for addiction.
 Patients are in the hospital while they receive intensive addiction treatment.
 It can span up to 20 days for 4 to 6 hours a day.

-Outpatient short term rehab is ideal for those who are unable to fully commit to the short term inpatient residential rehab option.
+Outpatient short-term rehab is ideal for those who are unable to fully commit to the short-term inpatient residential rehab option.
 They are required to attend once a day, where they receive therapy and medications.
-Each facility may vary, but outpatient short term treatment can require 2 to 4 hours of attendance.
+Each facility may vary, but outpatient short-term treatment can require 2 to 4 hours of attendance.
 After spending hours on campus, the individual can return to their everyday life, providing them flexibility and balance.

-Advantages And Disadvantages Of Short Term Treatment
+Advantages And Disadvantages Of Short-Term Treatment

-Like longer rehab stays, individuals go through the intake process and have the option of an alumni program once they complete the short term rehab program.
+Like longer rehab stays, individuals go through the intake process and have the option of an alumni program once they complete the short-term rehab program.
 Treatment lasting 60 days or longer may be ideal for some, but 30 days of rehab can still provide a focus on the nature and motivation for someone’s addiction.
 Factors like not wanting to be away from family can be an additional factor in shorter treatment stays.
-Fortunately, short term rehab options are covered by a variety of insurance.
-Lower costs can be a determining factor for someone to choose short term rehab options.
+Fortunately, short-term rehab options are covered by a variety of insurance.
+Lower costs can be a determining factor for someone to choose short-term rehab options.

 Individuals can connect with peer groups and attend 12-step meetings in some facilities.
 Therapies are still available, along with medications and meal plans.
-Another benefit of short term treatment is the intensity and the brief timeframe of the treatment program.
-Short term treatment is more intensive and due to its length encourages those who are unsure or have a lower motivation to follow through with longer rehab programs to complete treatment.
+Another benefit of short-term treatment is the intensity and the brief timeframe of the treatment program.
+Short-term treatment is more intensive and, due to its length, encourages those who are unsure or have a lower motivation to follow through with longer rehab programs to complete treatment.

-A disadvantage would be someone needing longer treatment but not getting the extended treatment due to a preference for short term treatment.
-Those who cannot take much time off from work may opt for short term rehab.
+A disadvantage would be someone needing longer treatment but not getting the extended treatment due to a preference for short-term treatment.
+Those who cannot take much time off from work may opt for short-term rehab.
 As a result, the treatment may seem ineffective if someone finds 30 days is not enough time to recover from a more severe addiction.

 Looking for a place to start?

-Treatments Available In Short Term Rehab
+Treatments Available In Short-Term Rehab

 12-Step group meetings